XinFinOrg/BlockDegree/content/blockchain-advanced/05_running-bitcoin-blockchain-node.md

 #### Open the system environment variable and set path of bitcoin
 `C:\Program Files\bitcoin\daemon`
-You can set path from program files, you need to open bitcoin folder ,open daemon folder and copy the path and paste it in the system environment variable.
+You can set path from program files, you need to open bitcoin folder, open daemon folder and copy the path and paste it in the system environment variable.

 #### Create a folder in the driver and name the folder bitcoin